-There is a difference between good carbs and bad.
+There is a difference between good carbs and bad carbs.

 Simple carbs (refined sugar carbs) cause your blood sugar to spike and cause junk food cravings.

-Too much of good carbs turn to body fat and increase sugar spikes, so restricting all of them is necessary on keto.
-On low-carb you can have a small amount of these.
+Too many good carbs turn to body fat and increase sugar spikes, so restricting all of them is necessary on keto.
+On low-carb, you can have a small amount of these.

 GETTING RID OF JUNK FOOD CRAVINGS